Sebastianhju/Runeterra-5e/Items/Very Rares.md

 - 4000 Gold
 - Dagger

-**Ichatian Bite**: When you cast a spell, _Nashor's Tooth_ deals 1d6 additional necrotic damage and you gain an additional attack when you take your next attack action.
+**Ichatian Bite**: When you cast a leveled spell, _Nashor's Tooth_ deals 1d6 additional necrotic damage and you gain an additional attack when you take your next attack action.

 **Spellblade**: You can use your spellcasting modifier for attack and damage rolls.